Eastwood vs VCC

 George W. Glennie

-Every year the North Shore Photographic Society hosts the North Shore Challenge, which in 2016 celebrated its 32nd anniversary.
+Every year the North Shore Photographic Society hosts the North Shore Challenge, which in 2019 celebrated its 35th anniversary.
 This is an open competition, with all subjects eligible, and digital manipulation is allowed.
 Since it is a family oriented competition, subjects of an adult nature may be disallowed by the host club.
 Images may not have been entered in previous North Shore competitions.
 In addition to the club entry, members may also enter as individuals.
 Club entries and individual entries will be randomly mixed in the competition, so if you have an image in the VCC submission, you will require a different image for your individual entry.

 Two sets of CAPA medals for single images will be awarded.
 One set of gold, silver and bronze will be awarded for club entries and another set for individual entries.
 The External Competition Committee will select six images for the club entry.
-Members entering as individuals may submit up to three images for the first round of judging at an event prior to the Challenge.
+Members entering as individuals may submit one image for the first round of judging at an event prior to the Challenge.
 From these individual images the judges will select the top 120 images (only one per photographer) to compete in the Challenge Final with the club entries.
 If you are entering as an individual, you must do so via the North Shore Challenge website.

 VCC Results for Previous Competitions

---to see a full image size slideshow, hover cursor over an image then click on the "Expand" icon on the right of the filmstrip--
+- to see a full image size slideshow, hover cursor over an image then click on the "Expand" icon on the right of the filmstrip -